 Mixing the imagined worlds with the real stuff is something I’ve always been into.
-Florian Habicht, Sunday Star Times’ Sunday magazine, 2008
+Florian Habicht in the Sunday Star Times, 3 August 2008

-German-born Kiwi director Florian Habicht charts the journey of Britpop band Pulp to their 2012 Sheffield farewell concert, in this feature doco.
-As well as singing along with the common people and interviews with Jarvis Cocker and band (musing on everything from ageing to fishmongering), Habicht reunites with his Love Story co-writer and cinematographer to provide a paean to the band’s hometown and fans (there’s a rest home rendition of ‘Help the Aged’).
-The film premiered to strong reviews at SXSW where Variety found it “warmly human” and “artfully witty”.
+German-born Kiwi director Florian Habicht charts the journey of Britpop band Pulp to their 2012 Sheffield farewell concert.
+As well as singing along with the common people, and interviews with Jarvis Cocker and band (musing on everything from ageing to fishmongering), Habicht reunites with his Love Story co-writer and cinematographer to pay tribute to the band’s hometown and fans (including a rest home rendition of ‘Help the Aged’).
+The film premiered to strong reviews at US festival South by Southwest, where Variety found it “warmly human” and “artfully witty”.